-The maximum allowable width or height13 of an image is an implementation dependent function of the level-of-detail and internal format of the resulting image array.
-It must be at least $2^{k-lod} + 2b_t$ for image arrays of level-of-detail 0 through k, where k is the log base 2 of MAX_TEXTURE_SIZE, lod is the level-of-detail of the image array, and b_t is the maximum border width.
+The maximum allowable width, height, or depth of a three-dimensional texture image is an implementation dependent function of the level-of-detail and internal format of the resulting image array.
+It must be at least $2^{k-lod} + 2b_t$ for image arrays of level-of-detail 0 through k, where k is the log base 2 of MAX_3D_TEXTURE_SIZE, lod is the level-of-detail of the image array, and b_t is the maximum border width.
 It may be zero for image arrays of any level-of-detail greater than k.
 The error INVALID_VALUE is generated if the specified image is too large to be stored under any conditions.